domini4/CURL_Extension/README.md

 **Status**: Archive (code is provided as-is, no updates expected)

-This is an implementation of [CURL: Contrastive Unsupervised Representations for Reinforcement Learning](https://arxiv.org/abs/2004.04136) coupled with the [Data Efficient Rainbow method](https://arxiv.org/abs/1906.05243) for Atari games.
+Implementation of [CURL: Contrastive Unsupervised Representations for Reinforcement Learning](https://arxiv.org/abs/2004.04136) coupled with the [Data Efficient Rainbow method](https://arxiv.org/abs/1906.05243) for Atari games.

+Episodic memory implimentation is based on [Episodic Memory Deep Q-Networks](https://arxiv.org/pdf/1805.07603.pdf)

 The code by default uses the 100k timesteps benchmark and has not been tested for any other setting.

-Episodic memory implimentation is based on [Episodic Memory Deep Q-Networks](https://arxiv.org/pdf/1805.07603.pdf)

 To install all dependencies, use the 'enviro_curl.yml' file to create a conda environment.
 To do so use the below command.
 Make sure to navigate into the project folder before running this command.